|

 A. TINNE, senior Clerk.

-By Virtue of an Order of the Honorable Court of Justice of the
+BY Virtue of an Order of the Honorable Court of Justice of the

 Colony and Dependent Districts of Demerary, dated 26th January 1811, are hereby